Alexandre-Hein/Alexandre-Hein/README.md

 ## What I do ##

 <ul>
-   <li> Cybersecurity enthusiast: Exploring various aspects of cybersecurity and improving my skills in securing systems.</li>
+   <li> Cybersecurity enthusiast: Exploring various aspects of cybersecurity and improving my skills in securing systems (learning on TryHackMe).</li>
   <li> Networking: Working on setting up and configuring network environments, including VM-based projects.</li>
 </ul>